dmccreary/dmccreary/docs/recommendations.md

 #### Andrei Filimonov

-AI enthusiast and engineering leader passionate about incubating and launching cutting-edge products that make a differenceAI enthusiast and engineering leader passionate about incubating and launching cutting-edge products that make a difference
+* AI enthusiast and engineering leader passionate about incubating and launching cutting-edge products that make a difference
+* September 5, 2023
-September 5, 2023, Andrei worked with Dan on the same teamSeptember 5, 2023, Andrei worked with Dan on the same team
+* Andrei worked with Dan on the same team

 If you're looking for a rockstar in the AI Engineering world, look no further than Dan.
 I had the absolute pleasure of working with him at Optum and let me tell you, he's a game-changer.